robcarver17/skipperman/docs/volunteer_rota_help.md

 ***
 ***

 Skipperman doesn't like duplicate volunteers, so it will prompt you if it looks like the person you are adding is very similar to someone who already exists.
+If you have made a mistake, and the volunteer already exists, click on `See similar volunteers only` and click on their name to add them.

-You can make changes and then click on `Please check...` to check again, or click on `Yes these details are correct - add a new volunteer`.
+Alternatively if this is genuinely a new person, then click on `Yes these details are correct - add a new volunteer`.
 This will add a new volunteer to Skipperman, and to the event.

 If you change your mind about adding a volunteer, just press cancel.